IMPeratorKD/frunker2021/README.md

 At the beginning of the match you have 5 lifes.
 If a enemy touch you, you loose a life and restart the level.
 With 0 lives you loose the game.
 Sometimes there is a bonus(ellipse).
 Bonus can be earn by you or destroyed by an enemy.
 Bonus gives you +1 life.
 With tkinter menu you can enter your name and change the color scheme.

+For a .exe file of the game you can write me a e-mail. (imperatorGH@web.de)